mchion/ML_continual_learning_pipeline/README.md

-# ML Image Classification Model with Continual Learning Pipeline
+# ML Image Classification with a Continual Learning Pipeline
 Pipeline that incrementally updates a neural network using PyTorch, Airflow and MLflow.
 Docker and Terraform used for reproducability.
 Streamlit used to create dashboard.

 ![Pipeline Diagram](/images/archdaily_diagram.svg)